gcassel/Essays/Developing P2P Networking and Nonlinear Dialogue: Part One.md

 # Developing P2P Networking and Nonlinear Dialogue: Part One

-This is a personal creative manifesto.
-I hope to serve all people’s interests via priorities and processes outlined here.
+This is a personal manifesto outlining my most urgent creative motivations, priorities and processes.
 This text is openly licensed via [Creative Commons CC BY 4.0](https://creativecommons.org/licenses/by/4.0/). — Greg

 ## Our Common Challenges